Carlisle, Pennsylvania: History

 Benjamin Rush, a signer of the Declaration of Independence, developed Carlisle Grammar School in 1773 and chartered it as Dickinson College—the first new college founded in the newly recognized United States.
 One of the college's more famous alumni, the 15th U.S. president, James Buchanan, graduated in 1809.
 The Dickinson School of Law, founded in 1834 and affiliated then with Dickinson College, ranks as the fifth-oldest law school in the United States and the oldest law school in Pennsylvania.

 On June 2, 1847, Carlisle was the site of the McClintock Slave Riot, which that broke out after a fugitive slave hearing at the courthouse; several of the fugitive slaves were able to escape during the fray with the help of Carlisle's black residents, while one of the slave catchers later died of his wounds.
 A Dickinson College professor, John McClintock, was tried and acquitted for his role in the riot.

 A general borough law of 1851 (amended in 1852) authorized a burgess and a borough council to administer the government of the borough of Carlisle.

 Leading up to the American Civil War, Carlisle served as a stop on the Underground Railroad.
-During the war, an army of the Confederate States of America, under General Fitzhugh Lee, attacked and shelled the borough during the Battle of Carlisle on July 1, 1863, as part of the Gettysburg Campaign.
+During the war, an army of the Confederate States of America, under General Fitzhugh Lee, attacked and shelled the borough during the Battle of Carlisle on July 1, 1863, as part of the Gettysburg campaign.
 A cannonball dent can still be seen on one of the columns of the historic county courthouse.

 United States Army Lieutenant Richard Henry Pratt founded Carlisle Indian Industrial School in 1879 as the first federally supported school for American Indians off a reservation.
 The United States government maintained the school, housed at Carlisle Barracks as an experiment in educating Native Americans and teaching them to reject tribal culture and to adapt to white society.
 Pratt retired from the Army in 1903 and from supervising the school as its superintendent in 1904.
 Athletic hero Jim Thorpe entered the school in 1907 and joined its football team under coach Glenn "Pop" Warner in 1908.
 Playing halfback, Jim Thorpe led the team to startling upset victories over powerhouses Harvard, Army, and the University of Pennsylvania in 1911–12, bringing nationwide attention to the school.
-Marianne Moore taught there c.
-1910.
+Marianne Moore taught there from 1911 to 1914.
 Carlisle Indian School closed in 1918.

 Dickinson School of Law was chartered as an independent institution in 1890.
 Dickinson School of Law merged into the Pennsylvania State University in 1997 as Penn State Dickinson School of Law.

 Carlisle was the original eastern terminus of the Pennsylvania Turnpike when it opened in October 1940.

 The Carlisle Historic District, Carlisle Indian Industrial School, Hessian Powder Magazine, Carlisle Armory, and Old West, Dickinson College are listed on the National Register of Historic Places.